Ma-Ha22/angular17-signals-demo/README.md

 - Fetch products from API
 - Search & filter using computed signals
 - State management using signals
-- Reactive UI بدون RxJS
+- Reactive UI without RxJS
 - Component communication using input signals

 ## 🧠 Concepts Used